Asbestos Exposure Causes Many Diseases

-In addition, asbestos also causes cancer of the throat, stomach, esophagus, and bowel.
-Gastrointestinal cancers such as esophageal, laryngeal, stomach, colon and rectum have been connected to asbestos exposure.
+Other Cancers – Asbestos can also cause cancer of the throat, stomach, esophagus and bowel.
+Some gastrointestinal cancers such as esophageal, laryngeal, stomach, colon and rectum have been connected to asbestos exposure.
 These cancers are thought to be caused by swallowing asbestos fibers.